Edward Bates Soper

 Edward Bates Soper (February 7, 1855 – March 30, 1899) was an American serial killer.
 Initially sought for the murder of his first wife and two daughters in Archie, Missouri in 1895, Soper killed a son from his second wife near Portland, Oregon two years later.
-After his arrest, he confessed to five homicides committed throughout his life, starting with the murder of his father in 1880, but was hanged solely for one of the murders in Archie.
+After his arrest, he confessed to five homicides committed throughout his life, starting with the murder of his father in 1880, but was convicted and hanged solely for one of the murders in Archie.

 Early life and Missouri murders

 Edward Bates Soper was born on February 7, 1855, in Kearney, Missouri, the second of eight children born to farmers John Lewis Soper and Sarah Hyatt Soper (née Estes).
 Little is known of his life prior to committing his first crime, that being stealing a horse at the age of 20 and selling it in Kansas City.
 Sometime after committing this deed, Soper hatched a plan to kill his father John, whom he had grown to hate over the years for unclear reasons.